 It’s still 50-days until Meghan Markle walks down the aisle to marry Prince Harry and I have already read countless articles from royal watchers pondering the big jewelry question of what tiara the American will wear.
 And she will wear a tiara.
 It’s an English tradition in court circles.
-Before I chime in on the topic of what jewel Ms. Markle might choose from the royal treasury, I was reminded of the perfection of the tiara Kate Middleton wore when she married Prince William on April 29, 2011.
+Before I chime in on the topic of what jewel Ms. Markle might wear, I was reminded of the perfection of the tiara Kate Middleton wore when she married Prince William on April 29, 2011.

 The Halo tiara is part of Cartier: The Exhibition that opens today at National Gallery in Australia’s capital Canberra.
 The show includes 300 pieces by the French jeweler including treasures that once belonged to Elizabeth Taylor, Grace Kelly and the Duchess of Windsor.
 Yet the Halo tiara is garnering the lion’s share of the press, because (obviously) the world is in heightened stage of royal excitement.

 What’s great about the jewel is that the design lives up to the hype.